Dec 21 2009

 In an earlier post, I advised you to choose a middle seat, since they generally have the most room to stow a dog in a carrier.
 Not long afterwards, I encountered a middle seat under which I really couldn’t stow Chloe because a significant portion of the space was occupied by a box for electronics.
 Happily, this wasn’t a plane with one of those railings that cuts off a big chunk of the storage space under the aisle seat, so I stowed her under my husband’s feet.

 It raised the point, though, that under-seat space varies by plane, and therefore choosing a seat for your flight with an in-cabin pet is more complicated than I first thought.
 I’ve started making notes about which seats, on which planes, best accommodate a pet in a carrier.
 This post is the first in the series.
-Keep in mind that most domestic and international airlines have rules about the maximum size of in-cabin pet carriers they allow on board (see Dog Jaunt’s handy charts under the “Guides” tab above).
+Keep in mind that most domestic and international airlines have rules about the maximum size of in-cabin pet carriers they allow on board (see Dog Jaunt’s handy charts under the “Taking your pet on a plane” tab above).

 Southwest 737 (-700 series)